clawpack/doc/doc/fgout.rst

 grid(s) for writing out the solution on a fixed grid throughout the computation.

-The fgout grid(s) are specified to GeoClaw in `setrun.py` by setting `rundata.fgout_data.fgout_grids` to be a list of objects of class `fgout_tools.FGoutGrid`.
+The desired fgout grid(s) are specified to GeoClaw in `setrun.py`, by setting `rundata.fgout_data.fgout_grids` to be a list of objects of class `fgout_tools.FGoutGrid`.
-The output appears in files such as `_output/fgmax0001.txt`.
+After doing `make data` or `make .output`, these are written out to `fgout_grids.data`, the file that is read by the Fortran code at runtime.

-You can assign numbers to each fgout grid using the `fgno` attribute, described below, rather than being numbered sequentially by order specified in the `setrun.py` file.
+More than one fgout grid can be specified, and an integer label with at most 4 digits can be assigned to each grid.
+You can assign numbers to each fgout grid using the `fgno` attribute, described below, or if you do not then they will be numbered sequentially (1,2, etc.) based on the order they are specified in the `setrun.py` file.

 A simple example